Data Warehouse Logical Design

 Case Scenario 1

-1. An SSIS package stored in the file system, in the database, or in an unscheduled SQL
+1. An SSIS package stored in the file system, in the

 Server Agent Job would be appropriate.

-2. At the very least, the SSIS package would have to be parameterized so that it can be
+2. At the very least, the SSIS package would have to be

-configured appropriately for the specific environment in which it is going to be used.
+configured appropriately for the specific environment in

-Additionally, the programmatic logic should account for merging new or modified
+Additionally, the programmatic logic should account for

 data with existing data.